Yes, you'll have opportunities to travel throughout your life, but here's why should travel now.

 Helps You Find Who You Are

-Traveling will teach you A LOT about yourself.
+Traveling will teach you a lot about yourself.
 Usually you are traveling somewhere you have never been before which pulls you out of your element and comfort zone.
 This is the best time to learn about yourself and the best time to grow.
 Journal during your travels and take note of new things you learn about yourself, you might be surprised.
+This post is just one example of some of the things that can change for you after a trip abroad.

 You're More Adventurous Now